Hybreaded/Alien-vs-Zombie/PART1.md

 For example:

-### Tony Stark

-1. Randomly generate game board.
-2. *add more*

-### Steve Rogers

-1. Zombie movement and attack behaviour.
-2. *add more*

-### Dr. Strange

-1. Implement all game objects.
-2. *add more*
+### Ku Ming Hin

+1. Setting Configuration
+2. Game Board (work together)

+### Koh Tom Han

+1. Stat of the zombie
+2. Game Board (work together)

 ## Problems Encountered & Solutions

-Describe the problems encountered and provide the solutions / plan for the solutions.
+Problems:   - Biggest problem encountered is to bring value by parameters among the among the files.
+            - How to compile all the files together.

+Solutions:  - Refer back to lecture slide and recording / Find solution on youtube
+            - Search for the ways in google